swdotcom/swdc-vscode-100-days-of-code/README.md

     <img src="https://100-days-of-code.s3-us-west-1.amazonaws.com/Readme/View+Log+Page.png" alt="View log for 100 Days of Code" />
 </p>

 When you submit a log, it is added to your **Logs** page.
 Here you can view details about each log, including title, description, links, code metrics, and milestones for that day.
+Each day's metrics are compared to your average metrics calculated from all your log entries throughout the challenge.

 If you forget to create a log for a day that you worked, don’t worry!
 We will automatically create a log for you.
 It will appear in your logs as **No Title**.
 You can edit these logs at any time with any additional details that you would like to add.